Infertility in womenPelvic inflammatory disease; Polycystic ovary syndrome

 Planning Sexual Activity

-Frequency of Intercourse.
-Evidence indicates that chances are best for conception when sexual intercourse occurs every 1 - 2 days, especially during the fertile window.
-Less frequent sexual intercourse (2 - 3 times a week) also achieves good results.
+Evidence indicates that chances are best for conception when sexual intercourse occurs every 1 to 2 days, especially during the fertile window.
+Less frequent sexual intercourse (2 to 3 times a week) also achieves good results.
 However, couples need to make their own personal choices about what amount of sexual activity is appropriate, comfortable, and desirable.
-Data suggest that abstinence (not having sex) of more than 5 - 10 days may adversely affect sperm health.
+Data suggests that abstinence (not having sex) of more than 5 to 10 days may adversely affect sperm health.

 Dealing with Stress